-On the following page, Figure 4 shows the rank order of the San Joaquin region compared to the 7 other regions in the San Joaquin Valley.
+On the following page, Figure 3 shows the rank order of the San Joaquin region compared to the 7 other regions in the San Joaquin Valley.

-\$2.17 Million, an added "Bonus" for Delivery
+\$5.9 Million, an added "Bonus" for Delivery

 At the end of each fiscal year, Caltrans assigns additional obligation authority (for use in the following fiscal year) to regions that overdelivered.
 The amount each region receives is based on the extent to which they overdelivered against their obligation authority targets.
 Caltrans refers to this process as "August Redistribution."
-Based on performance in FY 18/19, San Joaquin County will receive \$2,166,378 in additional obligation authority for FY 19/20.
-In addition to this benefit, this over delivery means that a full year's worth of projects will start early.
+Based on performance in FY 19/20, San Joaquin County will receive \$5,909,823 in additional obligation authority for FY 19/20.
 These advanced projects are able to take advantage of today's project costs and be available for the public's benefit at least one year early.